MatiDEV-PL/Clean-Windows/README.md

 </p>

 # Overview
 By default, almost everything should be removed.
 Available programs are shown in the file Available_Programs_Windows_X.
 Any changes made to the image are described in autounattend.xml.
+For an in-depth overview of what is Unattend Windows installation, you can check out this official Microsoft page: [Answer files](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs?view=windows-11).
 If, for any reason, Edge is still present (thanks Microsoft), download the [Remove-Edge.exe](https://github.com/ShadowWhisperer/Remove-MS-Edge/blob/main/Remove-Edge.exe?raw=true) file and execute it.

 # What's Needed:
 * Brain